trynmaps/open-data-day/README.md

 in San Francisco.

 Your challenge is to clean, analyze, and/or visualize that data and build something useful for San Franciscans.
+And, along the way, we hope you'll learn how the whole open data analysis process works

 # The challenges